CyVerse-Validate/Quickstart-Guide/docs/Winnow develop.md

 Adding an additional fit statistic to the list of outputs is fortunately very straightforward.
 As a basic example, if we wanted to include a correlation value:

-1) No sense in reinventing the wheel here, we can import the function from an existing Python package:
+1) No sense in reinventing the wheel here.
+We can import the function from an existing Python package:
 `from scipy import stats`

 2) Now we implement it in relation to our objects.
 This will take place in the `performetrics.py` file.